benchopt/benchmark_resnet_classif/README.rst

                weight_decay=self.weight_decay,
          )

-If you want to modify the data augmentation policy you will have to override the `set_objective` function.
+If you want to modify the data augmentation policy you will have to override the :code:`set_objective` function.
-If you want to use a different learning rate scheduler, you will have to override the `set_lr_schedule_and_optimizer` function.
+If you want to use a different learning rate scheduler, you will have to override the :code:`set_lr_schedule_and_optimizer` function.
 We are in the process of making these functions more modular to enable easier customization.